 - Pinball unintentionally found itself in this market with the demise of arcades in North America.
 As the machines are big and bulky by necessity, prices are invariably in the 4- to 5-digit range, and this doesn't account for repair costs due to pinball machines' tendency to break down with even moderate use.
 When the main buyers for these machines dwindled, the main audience shifted to home buyers, who buy them for personal use.
 The only people who would shell out this much cash for quick amusement and put up with the repair costs, as well as having the floor space at home, are the up-market.
 It says something when Stern released a cheaper, stripped-down version of its Batman table that cost $800 lessnote and sold it at Costco, and the main reaction from pinball aficionados were cries of Ruined Forever despite the more expensive normal Batman table still available.
 In other words, the very act of broadening the audience down-market was seen as blasphemous.

 - Fererro Rocher chocolates, whose advertisements somewhat iconically portrayed a distinguished butler circulating through a formal embassy party with a silver tray full of the gold-wrapped candies.
 The commercial voiceover began, "The Ambassador's receptions are noted in society for their host's exquisite taste that captivates his guests," and included a party guest saying, "Ambassador, with these Rocher, you're really spoiling us!"
+A particularly silly case of Up Marketing for sure, because someone with a hankering for the confection can usually find it near the checkout counter at their local gas station or most any store with "Mart" in the name.

 - Ironically, this ad campaign wound up backfiring a bit in Britain, where the brand started being perceived not as sophisticated and classy but pretentious and elitist.
 So Rocher changed their marketing to show that their chocolates were the favored candies of the Greek gods.
 Make of that what you like.